xilution/xilution-graphql-backend-example/README.md

 1. Install Yarn: https://yarnpkg.com
 1. Run through the example in [this blog](https://blog.xilution.com/5018604022235529367) to create a Xilution account and create some [Beagily](https://products.xilution.com/basics/beagily) data.

-The following are required if you want to follow the "To host this example on Xilution Fox" instructions below.
+The following are required if you want to follow the "Xilution Fox" instructions below.

 1. Create Xilution Account(s)
     1. Open [https://prod.regiser.xilution.com](https://prod.regiser.xilution.com) to create a Prod Xilution account.